 What additional facts do you consider relevant to claiming and/or evidencing the prejudice or bias that you claim?
 (For example, were there other incidents involving others who may have been subjected to the same types of prejudice or bias as you, if so, be specific about the name of the company, individuals, titles, dates, things said/done, minority/non-minority, etc

-View our sample economic and social narratives of disadvantage.
+Purchase our sample economic narratives of disadvantage.
 They are actual narratives that have been approved by the SBA.
-The names have been changed to protect the identity of the individuals but will give you a good idea of the level of specificity that must be provided with your narrative.
+The names have been changed to protect the identity of the individuals but will give you a good idea of the level of detail and specificity that must be provided within your narrative.
+Samples are included for Hispanic, Black American, Native American, Asian American and Subcontinent Asian American’s.

 For more information on the SBA 8(a) Program, visit cloveer.com or call 813-333-5800.
 Over 2,000 successful 8(a) Applications .